Nurse Salary Calculator

 While our calculator shows official BLS averages, your actual take-home pay can vary based on several factors:

 - Geographic location — Cost of living and local demand greatly influence wages.
-States like California, Hawaii, and Massachusetts consistently rank at the top.
+States like California consistently ranks at the top.

-- Specialty and setting — ICU, ER, and OR nurses often earn premiums over general med-surg roles.
+- Specialty and setting — ICU, ER, and OR nurses often earn premiums over general nursing roles.

 - Shift differentials — Night, weekend, and holiday shifts can add 10-20% to base pay.